Astraxx04/LearnZ/README.md

 # LearnZ
-E-learning platform to help students and teachers have the study materials organized and refer the relevant YouTube videos to students based on the materials uploaded by the teacher.

-# Description
-A web application that provides the services of a Learning Management System.
+E-learning platform to promote online leaerning.
+It acts as a connector between students and teachers.
+Provides well organinized study material uploaded by educators and auto recommendation to reference material on youtube.
+It is a web application that provides the services of a Learning Management System.
 Educators can log in and upload the relevant materials on the respective course page.
-Students also can log in and access the materials uploaded by their educators as well as find relevant most viewed YouTube videos based on the material uploaded by the educator
+Students also can log in and access the materials uploaded by their educators as well as find relevant most viewed YouTube videos based on the material uploaded by the educator.

-# Demo
+# Geting Started
+## Requirements
+Before you begin, run the following commands after opening the project folder in your workspace,

+'pip install -r requirements.txt'

+'pip manage.py migrate'

+'python manage.py runserver'

+## Walk through
+The following video shows a demonstartion of the website.

 # Contributers
-This project is success/failure because of the following people:
+This project is success because of the following people:
 Aditi Pandey
 Ahmed Fadil
 Akash Sil